 In fact, there is the potential for the demand for student housing and accommodation to increase as a result of the distinctive characteristics of student rental accommodation demand.

 Does this mean that student accommodation is a Brexit-proof investment?

 Record student numbers

-Whatever happens to the economy in general, PBSA will continue to pay its way as long as it is occupied year on year.
+Whatever happens to the economy in general, PBSA will continue to pay its way as long as it is occupied year on year (which is not always the case for the buy to let market).
 Student accommodation rental demand is solely linked to student numbers, which have sustained an upward trajectory since records began.
 Indeed, there have been record new student numbers in each of the past four years.

 With no limit on undergraduate student numbers and globally renowned universities able to attract students from around the world, high demand for investment and students renting rooms will continue.

 EU students make up a fraction of the total population, with 7.3 overseas student applicants in 2015 for every one international EU student (UCAS).
 CBRE also points out that only 2.4% of university funding comes from non-UK EU student tuition fees, compared with 12.7% from overseas students.